mcgregol/vivianControlCenter/README.md

 ### WARNING: still in early stages of development

 ## Details
-🚀 Experience unparalleled efficiency with our advanced Sensor Data Extraction Tool! 🚀

-Have you ever found yourself lost in the labyrinth of sensor data, yearning for a simple, streamlined solution to extract and process your information?
-Your search ends here!

-Our state-of-the-art software tool is expertly designed to deliver an incredibly efficient data extraction experience.
-It seamlessly interfaces with your sensor hardware using the powerful vivtool scan command, systematically performs scans, and skillfully gathers data in real-time.
+🎉 Introducing Vivian Control Center - the future of sensor data management! 🎉

+Are you tired of manually wading through seas of sensor data?
+Want a tool that automates the process, streamlining your workflows and making data management a breeze?
+Look no further!

+Vivian Control Center is a revolutionary software solution, designed with the sole purpose of making sensor data management simple, efficient, and stress-free.
+It speaks the language of your hardware through the potent vivtool scan command, conducting real-time scans and extracting valuable data with pinpoint accuracy.

+But that's just the beginning!

-What truly sets our tool apart is its adeptness at parsing scan results.
-It intelligently deciphers the byte-encoded output, breaking it down into easily interpretable strings.
-By skipping unnecessary introductory lines, it focuses only on the meaningful data, converting it into a practical dictionary format.
+Vivian Control Center is an expert code-breaker.
+It deciphers byte-encoded output from your scans and converts it into easy-to-understand strings.
+Our software skillfully focuses on the essential data, ignoring redundant introductory lines, and converts the key-value pairs into a handy dictionary format.

-But we didn't stop there!

-Our software takes data processing a notch higher by creating Sensor objects for each key-value pair in the dictionary.
-These objects, stored in a neat list, can be easily maneuvered for any further applications you might require.

-End your struggle with manual data scanning today.
-Upgrade to our Sensor Data Extraction Tool and step into the future of efficient, automated, and streamlined sensor data management.
-Say goodbye to complexity, and hello to simplicity and efficiency!
+Wait, there's more!

+Vivian Control Center takes data processing to the next level, creating Sensor objects for every dictionary entry.
+Stored in an accessible list, these objects are ready for you to manipulate, analyze, or visualize - whatever suits your needs best!

+Step into the future of sensor data management with Vivian Control Center.
+Simplify your process, enhance efficiency, and focus on what truly matters - your work.
+Say goodbye to data chaos, and welcome the era of organized and intuitive sensor data management with Vivian Control Center!